novafaen/smrt/README.md

-from smrt import SMRTApp  # class to be extended with application specific functionality. from smrt import smrt  # routing decorator. from smrt import make_response  # creates correct response type to be returned to caller.
+from smrt import SMRTApp  # class to be extended with application specific functionality. from smrt import smrt  # routing decorator. from smrt import make_response  # creates correct response type to be returned to caller. from smrt import get, put, post  # wrappers around requests to hande exceptions in a smrt way.
 ```

 ### Extending SMRTApp